-As mentioned in the previous FAQ, the Reusable Dewatering Bag could be considered less convenient because of the added requirement of manually opening the bag and emptying the contents.
+As mentioned in the previous FAQ, the reusable model could be considered less convenient because of the added requirement of manually opening the bag and emptying the contents.

-Another reason is that the material used for the Reusable Dewatering Bag does not absorb oil, grease, and hydrocarbons like the material used for the standard Ultra-Dewatering Bag.
+Another reason is that the material used for the Ultra-Dewatering Bag, Reusable Model does not absorb oil, grease, and hydrocarbons like the material used for the standard Ultra-Dewatering Bag.

-Yes, the Locking Rods must be used in order for the bag to perform properly.
-Without the Rods, the Dewatering Bag will be completely open on one end and water that is pumped in will not be treated/filtered.
+Yes, the locking rods must be used in order for the bag to perform properly.
+Without the rods, the Ultra-Dewatering Bag will be completely open on one end and water that is pumped in will not be treated/filtered.

-Yes, Locking Rods are available as a separate purchase, as are the Dewatering Bags themselves so materials can be replaced as needed without the purchase of additional/unneeded components.
+Yes, locking rods are available as a separate purchase, as are the Ultra-Dewatering Bags themselves so materials can be replaced as needed without the purchase of additional/unneeded components.